jaym93/gtplaces/README.md

 ## Development notes
 Pretty much the only file you need to modify is places_api.py if you want to modify the behavior of the API.
 The file contains both the Flask API endpoints and Swagger API documentation in the function documentation of each API call.

-The reason to make this a single-file architecture was to ensure documentation and all the relevant parts are updated before any code is changed.

 MySQL operations have been replaced by SQLAlchemy ORM.
 The database structure is defined ORM-style at the beginning, instead of reading from MySQL database at runtime.

-API documentation can be accessed from _<url>_/apidocs currently at [http://dockertest.rnoc.gatech.edu:5000/apidocs](http://dockertest.rnoc.gatech.edu:5000/apidocs)

-To extract the API spec, use URL _<hostname>_/apispec_1.json, currently at [http://dockertest.rnoc.gatech.edu:5000/apispec_1.json](http://dockertest.rnoc.gatech.edu:5000/apispec_1.json)

 Configurations for development and release are stored in conf.py as separate classes, edit them when you need to change any parameter you'd normally need to change.
 Add other parameters to it as necessary.